mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-Sets which languages are available for users in **Account Settings > Display > Languages**.
+Sets which languages are available for users in **Settings > Display > Language**.
 Leave the field blank to add new languages automatically by default, or add new languages using the dropdown menu manually as they become available.
 If you're manually adding new languages, the **Default Client Language** must be added before saving the setting.

 .. note::
   Servers which upgraded to v3.1 need to manually set this field blank to have new languages added by default.